cgungaloo/crud_api_CF/README.md

 We then mock the Mock.scan function by assigning its return value with a fake response.
 This is done using the .return_value function from the unittest framework.

 The mock is then assigned as a return value to the Table instantiation.
-This because Table is an object instatiation rather than a function.
+This because Table is an object instantiation rather than a function.

 With the mock set up we can run our function, *get_all_lambda*.
 When the function runs any references to Table and scan are replaced with out mock and the fake response is returned.

 Once the function has completed we can then run some assertions.
-I assert theat the Table instation has been called with 'artcles' (set by the environment variable in setUp) as a parameter.
+I assert that the Table instantiation has been called with 'articles' (set by the environment variable in setUp) as a parameter.

-I also assert the boto3.resource('dynamod').Table('articles').scan function was called with the filter expression 'title'.
+I also assert the boto3.resource('dynamoDB').Table('articles').scan function was called with the filter expression 'title'.
 The input for the filter expression came from the fake event specified in the test.

 I also assert the status code, headers and the body of the HTTP response dictionary.